Hughes v Metropolitan Railway Co

-Hughes v Metropolitan Railway Co [1877] is a House of Lords case considered unremarkable for many years until it was resurrected in 1947 by Lord Denning in the case of Central London Property Trust Ltd v High Trees House Ltd in his development of the doctrine of promissory estoppel.
+Hughes v Metropolitan Railway Co [1877] is a House of Lords case considered unremarkable for many years until it was resurrected in 1947 by Denning J in the case of Central London Property Trust Ltd v High Trees House Ltd in his development of the doctrine of promissory estoppel.
 The case was the first known instance of the concept of promissory estoppel.

 Facts

 Thomas Hughes owned property leased to the Railway Company at 216 Euston Road.
 Under the lease, Hughes was entitled to compel the tenant to repair the building within six months of notice.
 Notice was given on 22 October 1874 from which the tenants had until 22 April to finish the repairs.
 On 28 November, the tenant railway company sent a letter proposing that Hughes purchase the tenant's leasehold interest.
 Negotiations began but later broke down, at which point the landlord demanded the repair of the building from 6 months since the original notice.
 The tenant claimed he should have had 6 months from the time the negotiations broke down, based on promissory estoppel.